HomeRealm/HomeRealm.Calendar/docs/development/coding-best-practices.md

 ### Forms and Validation

 - **EditForm**: Always use `EditForm` with `EditContext` or model binding
-- **Data Annotations**: Use data annotations for basic validation
+- **Data Annotations**: Use data annotations for basic validation in UI
-- **Fluent Validation**: Use FluentValidation for complex validation scenarios (see Fluent Validation section)
+- **Fluent Validation**: Use FluentValidation for complex validation scenarios against the API (see Fluent Validation section)
 - **Validation Summary**: Include `ValidationSummary` or `ValidationMessage` components

 ## Minimal API Best Practices